camwestwood/xapi/common_structures.md

 	</tr>
 	<tr>
 		<td>object.id [1]</td>
-		<td>An identifier for the object of the xAPI statement.
-This must be unique (within a given platform) across all object types.</td>
+		<td>An identifier for the object of the xAPI Statement.
+This must be unique (within a given platform) across all Object types.</td>
 		<td>iri</td>
 	</tr>
 	<tr>
 		<td>object.definition.type [1]</td>
-		<td>Indicates the type of the object of the statement.
+		<td>Indicates the type of the Object of the Statement.
 It is required and valid values are listed on the <a href="vocabulary.md#activity-types">vocabulary page</a></td>
 		<td>iri</td>
 	</tr>
 	<tr>
 		<td>object.definition.name [0..1]</td>
-		<td>Optional object name</td>
+		<td>Optional Object name</td>
 		<td>string</td>
 	</tr>
 	<tr>
 		<td>object.definition.extensions.http://xapi.jisc.ac.uk/subType [0..1]</td>
-		<td>May be used to indicate the sub-type of this activity, if applicable for the recipe being used to create the statement.
+		<td>May be used to indicate the sub-type of this Activity, if applicable for the recipe being used to create the Statement.
 This qualifies the object.objectType, and is described on the [vocabularies](vocabulary.md#object-definition-extensions) page.</td>
 		<td>iri</td>
 	</tr>
 </table>